Skip to main content

 Best Served Cold was developed by Rogueside.

 Best Served Cold has received very positive reviews from both players and critics.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked Best Served Cold for its story but disliked it for its grinding.

 Best Served Cold is a single player game.

-Similar games include Murder by Numbers, Tavern Talk - A Cozy Visual Novel, Tangle Tower, Detective Instinct: Farewell, My Beloved, The Operator and others.
+Similar games include This Bed We Made, Murder by Numbers, Tavern Talk - A Cozy Visual Novel, The Operator, Tangle Tower and others.